-- Archives from professional and amateur fieldwork in Leicestershire that meet the standards laid down in 'The Transfer of Archaeological Archives to Leicestershire Museums'. - Objects from Leicestershire that become available for acquisition through the procedures laid down in the Treasure Act 1996, subject to curatorial assessment of significance. - Digital elements of archaeological archives (including photographs etc) will be deposited with Archaeology Data Service (ADS) which acts as a digital storage organisation for most local authority archaeological archives.
+- Archives from professional and amateur fieldwork in Leicestershire that meet the standards laid down in 'The Transfer of Archaeological Archives to Leicestershire Museum (2024)'. - Objects from Leicestershire that become available for acquisition through the procedures laid down in the Treasure Act 1996 and the Treasure (Designation)(Amendment) Order 2023, subject to curatorial assessment of significance and availability of financial resources including external funding. - Digital elements of archaeological archives (including photographs etc) will be deposited with Archaeology Data Service (ADS) which acts as a digital storage organisation for most local authority archaeological archives.